MDU-C2/MARC-HT25/media/Guide/Python/README.md

 * DepthAI
 * Numpy

-This is done by running the **requirements.txt** file included in the Git repository.
+This is done by running the **requirements.txt** file located in the **Vision_System** folder included in the Git repository.

 ```bash
 #Run the requirements.txt file
 > pip install -r requirements.txt
 ```
-Now the setup is complete and you should be able to run the code by following this [walkthrough](/media/Guide/Python/running_code.md)
+Now the setup is complete and you should be able to run the code by following this [walkthrough](/media/Guide/Python/running_code.md).